leopard-ai/betty/README.md

 ## What is Betty?
-Betty is a [PyTorch](https://pytorch.org) library for multilevel optimization (MLO) that provides a unified programming interface for various MLO applications including meta-learning, hyperparameter optimization, neural architecture search, reinforcement learning, etc.
+Betty is a [PyTorch](https://pytorch.org) library for multilevel optimization (MLO) that provides a unified programming interface for various applications including meta-learning, hyperparameter optimization, neural architecture search, reinforcement learning, etc.

 ## Why Betty?